Funding and Financial Aid

-We encourage prospective students who will need financial aid to contact our Financial Aid Office for information about their loan programs.
-We strongly encourage all applicants to apply for financial aid as soon as they accept our offer of admission to ensure financial aid package information in a timely manner.
+We recommend that prospective students who may need funding assistance contact the Financial Aid Office for information about loan options.
+Admitted applicants are encouraged to apply for financial aid as early as possible to ensure timely delivery of their funding package.

 MIP has a loan partnership with Prodigy Finance.
-They provide low interest loans to non-US students for study in professional programs.
-Non-US Students have the opportunity to request a loan directly through Prodigy Finance.
+They provide low interest loans to non-U.S. students for study in professional programs.
+International students have the opportunity to request a loan directly.